 The Smithsonian American Art Museum, part of the Donald W. Reynolds Center, is housed in a gloriously renovated National Historic Landmark building.
 Conveniently located within walking distance of the Walter E. Washington Convention Center in vibrant downtown D.C., the museum is steps away from DC’s best hotels, restaurants, and entertainment.
 See museum location on map

 Designed by the world-renowned architectural firm Foster + Partners, the enclosed courtyard provides a distinctive, contemporary accent to the museums’ Greek Revival building.
 With its elegant glass canopy, it is one of the largest and most dazzling event spaces in Washington.

 - Seated: 300

-The Luce Center features three levels of Smithsonian American Art Museum’s painting, sculpture, folk art, and craft collections, on display in floor to ceiling glass cases.
-The Luce Center’s architectural elements such as the elaborate columns, bronze railings, multicolored marble floor, large windows and a city-block long skylight will make any gathering an event to remember.
+The Luce Center highlights more than 3,000 works of art in floor to ceiling glass cases on two balconied levels overlooking a sculpture gallery.
+The Luce Center’s distinctive architectural elements, such as a multi- colored marble floor, and a city-block long skylight will make any gathering an event to remember.

 - Seated: 300

-This regal space, accentuated by late 19th century architectural highlights was the reception area where President Lincoln and Mrs. Lincoln greeted guests attending the president’s second inaugural ball.
-The hand laid encaustic tile floor, curving double staircase and soaring vaulted ceilings are sure to captivate your guests.
+This Victorian space, accentuated by late 19th century architectural details, was the reception area where President Lincoln greeted guests attending his second inaugural ball.
+The hand laid encaustic tile floor, and soaring vaulted ceilings are sure to captivate your guests.

 - Reception: 50